dahn-zk/zsh-jupyter-kernel/README.md

 ### 😎 Just do it
 See more supported features in [Misc](misc/).

+### ⚠️ Limitations
+- Currently not possible to run commands which wait for input.
+- Due to multiple links in data transfering (zsh <> pexpect <> python <> zeromq <> browser) the application is significantly slower than plain zsh.

 ### 🔮
 Everything else under active development.
 Create an [Issue][issue] to request a feature.